ultimatile/itensor_tutorial.jl/README.md

 =\sum_{i=1}^{N/2}\sqrt{h^2-hJ\cos\left(\frac{2i-1}{N}\right)+\frac{J^2}{4}}
 $$

-Here, the number of spins $N$ should be even.
+Here, the number of spins $N$ should be even, and the periodic boundary condition is assumed.

 ## how to run